shahzebimam/retail-sales-data-platform/README.md

 Since the rejection rate is above 5%, the pipeline status is `FAILED`.

+The failure is expected for the provided sample data because the rejection rate exceeds the configured threshold.

 ## Currency Conversion

 Exchange rates are fetched from ExchangeRate-API for USD, EUR and GBP conversion.

-The pipeline maintains a currency conversion audit log containing:
+The pipeline maintains a currency conversion audit log containing the conversion rate, source and fallback status.

-- OrderID
-- Currency
-- Conversion rate
-- Conversion timestamp
-- Rate source
-- Fallback status

 If the API is unavailable, configured fallback rates are used.